Light and logic strengthen Sweden’s defence capability

 Traditional models — from licensing agreements to longer incubator tracks — play an important role, but they don’t always reach researchers at the point where ideas are just beginning to take shape.
 Turning research into resilient businesses requires access to infrastructure, early business development and connections to industry.
 Without those building blocks, promising results risk getting stuck before they reach the market.

 That is where new approaches are needed: formats that combine technical insight with business perspective and give early teams the confidence and networks to move forward.
 One example of such a format is Test Drive, a programme developed and run by our sister organization Sting.
-This autumn, Sting will launch a Test Drive track within Semiconductor Arena, a national initiative to strengthen Sweden’s semiconductor ecosystem.
+During spring 2026 Sting will launch a Test Drive track within Semiconductor Arena, a national initiative to strengthen Sweden’s semiconductor ecosystem.

 A first look at entrepreneurship